-For many years, I wrote in a journal and took photographs every day.
+I wrote in a journal and took photographs every day for many years.
 These activities helped me to regularly reflect and be thankful.

 A gratitude practice isn't a cure.
 It isn't always easy.
 It's just another tool to manage symptoms of depression with the help of mental health professionals.

 I know others have found a gratitude practice helpful.
 That's why I reached out to ask The One Project community about what gratitude means to them and how they integrate it into their lives.
 Here are their stories:

 "Photos are my expression of gratitude, even though I sometimes don't realize it.
 When I look at my photos, I sense warmth and reality.
 They represent my life, my experiences, and a deep love and inner peace in myself.